Pooja675/devTinder/src/homework.md

 - Create custom validate function for a gender
 - Improve the DB schema - PUT all appropriate validation on each field of the schema
 - Add timeStamps to the userSchema
+- Add api level validation on patch request and signup post api
+- DATA Sentizing - Add api validation for each field